Health Savings Account

-Beginning January 1, 2019, Loyola University Chicago is pleased to offer a Health Savings Account, or HSA, to complement the new PPO 3 HSA medical plan option.
+Beginning January 1, 2019, Loyola University Chicago began to offer a Health Savings Account, or HSA, to complement the new PPO 3 HSA medical plan option.
 An HSA is a bank account that allows you to save and pay for your share of everyday qualified health care expenses tax-free.
 You can pay for qualified expenses for you, your spouse, and any tax dependent (including LDAs) with your HSA–even if they are not covered by your health plan.

 Learn more about HSAs at Loyola’s BenefitWallet site.
 Here you will find articles, videos, and several calculators to help you determine how an HSA can help your financial future.
 You can also access your account through the BenefitWallet member portal.